-Besides applications dealing very high frequencies (several hundreds of MHz to GHz) analog circuits have been widely replaced by digital signal processing in software defined radios.
+With the advent of digital technology, analog circuits in radio transceivers have been widely replaced by digital signal processing.
 This is because digital signal processing has overwhelming advantages over analog signal processing.
 Analog circuits are often limited by the laws of physics, that can hardly be overcome.
 Digital processing is only limited by circuit complexity – a better performance (sensitivity, dynamic range, spurs, agility etc.) is achieved by more (complex) calculations and larger bit widths.
 Since semiconductor technology continuously advances according to Moore’s Law, very complex systems can be built today and more sophisticated in the future.
 Therefore it is comparatively easy to achieve extraordinary performance with digital signals.

 FFT and Band Observation